mehmetcolgecen/AWS/python/hands-on/flask-05-Handling-Forms-and-SQL-with-Flask-Web-Application/README.md

 - Please write same application that was given in Part3 with MYSQL

-- Create an RDS database and use it as database of application
+- Create an Amazon RDS and use it as database of application

 - commit your code and push it to your GitHub repo

 - Launch an Instance and pull your files in to it

-- Run your application on EC2
+- Run your application on EC2 and RDS